mckayav3/Credit-Risk-Resampling/README.md

 ## Examples

-The images below show the different types of charts and graphs that should be a result from running the code in the Forecasting Net Prophet application.
-By reviewing the charts and graphs we can produce a sales forecast to the finance division with the expected total sales for next quarter.
+The images below show the different types of charts and graphs that should be a result from running the code in the Credit Risk Resampling application.
+By reviewing the charts and graphs below we can see.

 ![]()